xiphonics/picoTracker/usermanual/advance-edition/content/pages/renders.md

 To render stems:

+1. Go to the **Song screen** and make a grid selection (`EDIT`+`RIGHT`) covering the rows you want to render
-1. Navigate to the Project View
+2. Navigate to the Project View — the selected row range and channel range will be shown next to "Render:" (e.g., `Row[03-0A] Ch[1-4]`)
-2. Make sure your song is not currently playing
+3. Make sure your song is not currently playing
-3. Select the "Stems" option under "Render:"
+4. Select the "Stems" option under "Render:"
-4. The rendering process will begin, and a progress dialog will display the current render progress
+5. The rendering process will begin, and a progress dialog will display the current render time
-5. The song will play through until the end while rendering
+6. The selected portion of the song will play through once while rendering, producing one stereo file per channel
-6. You can press "OK" at any time to stop the rendering process
+7. You can press "Cancel" at any time to stop the rendering process
-7. When the song has completed playing through, the rendering will automatically finish
+8. When the selection has completed playing through, the rendering will automatically finish

 ## Render Output

-The rendered audio files are saved to your device's SD card in the `/renders` top level directory.
+The rendered audio files are saved to your device's sdcard int he `/renders` top level directory.
 The exact location and format of the files depends on your picoTracker configuration:

 - Mixdown files are named `(projectname)-mixdown.wav`
 - Stem files are named `(projectname)-channel(number).wav`